extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

     Configuration Guide <http://www.brocade.com/content/html/en/configuration-guide/nos-701-ipfabrics/index.html>`_
     and the `IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_

-The EWC DC Fabric automation suite supports easy integration with Zero-Touch Provisioning (ZTP).
+The EWC DC Fabric Automation Suite supports easy integration with Zero-Touch Provisioning (ZTP).
 It can also be used without ZTP, however, initial switch setup and registration will be a manual process.

-The EWC DC Fabric automation suite's default configuration comes with a set of predefined configuration parameters such as ASN range, and IP address ranges which can be used to create an IP fabric.
+The EWC DC Fabric Automation Suite's default configuration comes with a set of predefined configuration parameters such as ASN range, and IP address ranges which can be used to create an IP Fabric.
 The values of these predefined configuration parameters are fixed and cannot be changed.
 To see the list of these predefined parameters, refer to the
 :ref:`IP Fabric configuration parameters<ip_fabric_parameters>` documentation.

 .. figure:: ../../../_static/images/solutions/dcfabric/bwc_components.jpg